 - Paradise Beach: This is one of the best beaches in Pondicherry.
 It’s the cleanest and is quite scenic too.
 To reach paradise beach you can either go via road (which is a 45-minute journey from white town) or take a ferry organized by Chidambaram Boat House straight to the beach.

 - Serenity Beach: The beach is one of my favourites as you can surf here.
 There are a couple of surf schools here, like Mother Ocean Surf School or Kalilay Surf School which conduct surfing lessons early morning.

 - Rock Beach: It’s located right next to the street of white town.
-It has a huge Gandhi statue and a beautiful road to walk on facing the ocean.
+It has a tall Gandhi statue and a beautiful road to walk on facing the ocean.
 The rock beach almost creates a delusion of being abroad.
 Don’t forget to try the ice cream at the Italian brand ‘GMT’ while at rock beach.

 Another activity I highly recommend would be visiting the Rock Beach for sunrise.
-Sunrise on the East Coast especially the Rock beach is surreal.
+Sunrise on the East Coast, especially the Rock beach, is surreal.